joer123/hfdlobserver/README.md

 ## Features

-HFDL.observer/888 makes using a Web-888 device to receive HFDL packets (and share them with airframes.io, or other consumers) easy.
+HFDL Observer makes using a Web-888 device to receive HFDL packets (and share them with airframes.io, or other consumers) easy.

 It assigns frequencies to each of 13 virtual "receivers".
 The assignments are based on a list of currently active frequencies ranked by a user-configured station preference (generally stations nearer your Web-888 should have higher preference).